MarcCollado/enron/README.md

 * Precision: 0.666666666667
 * Recall: 0.4

-Removing the less important features had a great positive impact on the AdaBoost algorithm, with more than a 10% higher accuracy and more than double its precision.
+Removing the less important features had a great positive impact on the AdaBoost algorithm, with more than a 10% higher Accuracy and more than double its precision.

 On the other hand, RandomForest almost didn't see any changes, but a small drop in Accuracy, which was already the highest using the prior feature set.